What to pack for Resident/Over night camp?

 We will be severely limiting access of non-program participants onto our properties such as our families, visitors, and vendors.

-Staff will keep campers safe by adhering to many protocols including enhanced sanitation, daily temperature checks and more.
-Beyond daily staff and camper temperature checks, our summer staff will consistently monitor campers and frequently ask the question “How are you feeling?”
+Staff will keep campers safe by adhering to many protocols including enhanced sanitation.
+Our summer staff will consistently monitor campers and frequently ask the question “How are you feeling?”
 Of course, this is Camp Peniel, so we will make it fun and friendly, but focused on health and safety!

 Procedures are in place to encourage campers from handling shared items.
 Our staff will distribute mealtime items so that campers are encouraged not handle each other’s plates, utensils, etc. Each camper and staff member will use their own water bottle each day.